alixwh/moviebase-backend/README.md

 ## Moviebase
 Team members: Brigite Kerge, Häli Hinno
 ### Project description
 Movie recommendation site.
 The visitor can get suggestions based on their answers to some questions.
-They can also sort movies based on categories etc and find information about the movies.
-It's possible to create a user where they can add ratings to movies and then get recommendations based on this data.
-Additionally users can create a watchlist.
+They can also filter and sort movies based on categories, release dates etc. and find information about the movies.
+It's possible to create a user and add movies to watchlists.
 ### Technologies used
 Gradle
 Java 17